City of Seattle Doubling its Sweeping Program to Address Stormwater Pollution

 The expansion will increase the number of sweeping routes from 33 to 43, and the annual miles swept from 10,000 to 20,000.
 The goal for pollutant removal is to increase from the current 100 tons of pollutants taken off the streets currently to 140 tons once the program is fully implemented.
 The sweeping window will also be increased from the current 40 weeks per year to 50 weeks per year.
 Sweeping frequency will be adjusted as needed.

-As is shown in the chart to the right, in 2011, the first year of enacting the sweeping program as an adjunct to existing end-of-the-pipe solutions, the reduction in Seattle's stormwater pollutants entering Puget Sound was a whopping 300%.
+As is shown in the chart to the right, in 2011, the first year of enacting the sweeping program as an adjunct to existing end-of-the-pipe solutions, the amount of Seattle's stormwater pollutants entering Puget Sound was reduced by a whopping two-thirds.

 Shelly Basketfield, Seattle's Street Cleaning for Water Quality program manager, says "When it rains, all of that [pollutant load] ends up in the waterways.
 It's nasty stuff."
 In a city known for abundant rainfall, and where the surrounding waters are home to species like salmon, orca whales and harbor seals, the runoff of road grime presents a serious problem.